Life Insurance for People With Bipolar Disorder

-This type of policy works the same way as the policy recommended for people with bipolar 1, but will cost less because you provided the insurer with more medical information.
+This type of policy works the same way as the policy recommended for people with bipolar 1, but will cost less because you provide the insurer with more medical information.
 However, you could still be denied coverage if the insurer views your symptoms as being more severe.

 Best Life Insurance Companies for People with Bipolar Disorder

 The company you buy life insurance from matters.
 This is because the life insurance underwriting process is different for every insurance company.